 The sky was lit with stars outside but due to the clouds, The Milky Way wasn’t visible.
 In such weather, you wouldn’t find even one star in the sky.

 The Second Morning at Shikari Hill

 Clouds poured all night long.
-We snoozed the alarm and only woke up at 8.
+We snoozed the alarm and only woke up at eight.
 We knew we couldn’t do much even if we woke up.

 The chowkidar must have been getting impatient for us to leave because this morning he brought cold parathas even when I hadn’t showered.
 But where could we go as the weather was still not the best?

-Our chowkidar had told us that we owed him 2000 rupees for the two-day rent and 2000 more for meals and heater and everything.
+Our chowkidar had told us that we owed him two thousand rupees for the two-day rent and two thousand more for meals and heater and everything.
 The heater was just a trick as that was included in the tariff.

 We only had about 4500 with us so we paid the rent and gave him 1600 more for food and his services.
 Some cash needed to be saved for the way.
 We had seen his wife smoking out her lungs on the chulha and the guy running in the rain back and forth from his hut to bring us chapatis, water, and pick up our plates.
 So paying a little extra than usual seemed totally right.

 Starting Our Return Journey From Shikari Hill to Chindi, Mandi

 Seeing the cloudy sky, we put aside our plans to hike around the pastures.
 The weather had been sporadic and we needed to make our way back.